They said it: Leaders at the UN, in their own words

 That's what the speechmaking at the U.N.
 General Assembly invariably produces each year.
 And each year, certain enormous topics and certain louder voices dominate.

-Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Wednesday, the second day of 2019 debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Friday, the fourth day of 2019 debate.

-"We must ensure that nobody has to choose between sending her daughter to school and sending her to work."
+"Nowadays politics is often perceived as a zero-sum game.
+Middle ground has become difficult to find, and common sense has become the least common of senses."

 Comments